Impress with this delicious soup perfect for anytime of the year. It's very simple to make, has wonderful depth of flavour and complexity.

 A few pinches of Aleppo chilli flakes

-Chop your onion, carrots, garlic and slice your leeks.
+Chop the onion, carrots, garlic and slice the leeks.
 Warm 20 grams of butter and olive oil in a large pot to a medium heat.
 Add the onions and sweat for a minute before adding the leek, garlic and carrot.

 After a few minutes of cooking add the chicken stock.
 Turn the heat up so the liquid reaches a boil, then reduce heat to medium and let it bubble away for 5-10 minutes (until the celeriac has completely softened).
 Season with a few pinches of salt.
 Taste the liquid – if you feel it needs a lift add another few tsp of salt – this addition of salt is critical as it helps bring out the full flavours of the vegetables and the stock.
 Remove the bay leaf if possible but don’t stress about finding it.